ahw/superflash.cards/README.md

 # Features
 ## :bar_chart: Reads card info from a Google doc
-All of your flash cards are stored in a public Google Doc spreadsheet, which you can edit at will and simply reload your https://superflash.cards/?id=xyz page to pick up the changes.
+All of your flash cards are stored in a public Google doc spreadsheet, which you can edit at will and simply reload your https://superflash.cards/?id=xyz page to pick up the changes.
 The spreadsheet format is simple.
 Three columns: **deck name**, **question text**, and **answer text** (in that order).